tbrowder/CSV-Table/README.md

     This feature, which is not usual in CSV parsers, is to ignore comment lines (which may have leading whitespace), but it and data at or after a comment character are ignored so the line is treated as a blank line.
 The comment character is user-definable but must not conflict with the chosen field separator.

-    There is a `save` method which enables saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.
+  * There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.

   * Text normalization